Skip to main content

 You cannot meaningfully raise NAD+ through food.
 Niacin (vitamin B3) and tryptophan are precursors that the body uses to make NAD+, but the doses available in a normal diet are too low to overcome age-related decline.
 Supplementation closes the gap.

 AG1 wins on convenience, taste, and a strong celebrity endorsement strategy.
-It also genuinely is better than skipping nutrition entirely.
+It is also better than skipping nutrition.
 The popularity does not mean the dosing is therapeutic, only that the product solves a habit problem for many people.

 Deep-Dive Questions